lgnbhl/BFS/README.md

     ##   ..$ : chr [1:5] "First university degree or diploma" "Bachelor" "Master" "Doctorate" ...
     ##  $ time       : logi [1:4] TRUE NA NA NA
     ##  $ elimination: logi [1:4] NA TRUE TRUE TRUE
+    ##  $ title      : chr [1:4] "University students by Year, ISCED Field, Sex and Level of study" "University students by Year, ISCED Field, Sex and Level of study" "University students by Year, ISCED Field, Sex and Level of study" "University students by Year, ISCED Field, Sex and Level of study"

 Then you can manually select the dimensions of the dataset you want to query.